šŸ¤– Bot Detection guide

 Bad actors can replace the requestId with a fake value or completely delete this field.
 Check the request timestamp returned by the Server API – it shouldn't be older than several seconds or minutes depending on the implemented scenario.
 If the requestId doesn't pass the verification, you need to ask your users for additional verification (Captcha, 2FA) or deny access to the requested resource.

-Additionally, the most secure way of using the Fingerprint Pro platform is Zero Trust Mode which makes only requestId available to your frontend application.
+Additionally, the most secure way of using the Fingerprint platform is Zero Trust Mode which makes only requestId available to your frontend application.

 Native mobile libraries